MiraiShikimi/investmentManager/README.md

 # investmentManager

-This is only for the purpose of learning and therefore not my best work :)
+This is only for the purpose of learning and and not even half way done :)